payalnik/firefox-text-remover/README.md

+This is a Firefox extension that removes text blocks that contain words from a list.
+Stop seeing news about a topic that you want nothing to do with!

-# How to Load this Extension in Firefox
+## How to Load this Extension in Firefox

 1. Zip or keep the folder as is.
 Make sure it has the manifest.json at the top level.
 2. In Firefox, go to `about:debugging#/runtime/this-firefox`.